 - Provides a shared language for designers, developers, AND marketers.

-- Allows designers, developers, AND marketers to reuse images, buttons, codes, and styles on the fly.
+- Allows designers, developers, AND marketers to reuse images, buttons, code snippets, and styles on the fly.

 - Encourages a modular approach to product and website building